gwu-libraries/esp/personas/section508user.md

 Image Placeholder

 ## Characteristics
-The Section 508 User may be any of the other personas, with the additional characteristic that this user interacts with the system through use of screen reader software.
+The Section 508 User may be any of the other personas, with one or more additional accommodations needed in order to view and interact with the system.

 ## Goals